givenand/aws-kinesis-video-webrtc-workshop/workshop/content/2-kvswebrtc/2-raspberrypi/2-running/_index.en.md

 export AWS_SESSION_TOKEN=<session token>
 ```

-Region is optional, if not being set, then us-west-2 will be used as default region.
+Region is optional, and if not being set will default to the us-west-2 region.
 ```
-export AWS_DEFAULT_REGION= <AWS region>
+export AWS_DEFAULT_REGION=<AWS region>
 ```

 ## Run the sample application